 Northeastern University and the DAC are committed to providing services that will enable students who qualify under Section 504 of the Rehabilitation Act and the Americans with Disabilities Act to participate fully in the activities of the University.
 Under the ADA guidelines a person with a disability is one with a physical, mental, emotional, or chronic health impairment that substantially limits one or more major life activity such as caring for oneself, performing manual tasks, walking, seeing, hearing, speaking, breathing, learning, and working.
 Students must contact the DAS to determine appropriate accommodations and formally open a file.
+The accommodation request process can be found Here.
 The DAS recommends that students contact the office at least three months before arrival on campus.
 This will allow enough time to assemble the required diagnostic documentation, register, and set up services.
-For more information, please see: http://northeastern.edu/drc/
+Students are responsible for requesting letters be sent to each of their professors every semester though the DAS mailbox.
+Students are also responsible for confirming that the Professor Notification Letter has been received.
+For more information, please see: http://northeastern.edu/drc/.